isomerpages/moe-chijstc/_sec1-registration/Sec 1 Registration 2023.md

 </ul>
 • Strictly based on making an e-appointment to book a date/time for self-collection in school: ➢ Each customer will receive a confirmation email listing the appointment time.
 ➢ Please keep to your timing and show your confirmation email at the Security Guard House (main gate).
-➢ You need only make one e-appointment via this link for the purchase of school uniform, PE attire, textbooks and stationery.
+➢ You need only make one e-appointment via this <a href="https://www.picktime.com/stc2023"><strong>link </strong></a>for the purchase of school uniform, PE attire, textbooks and stationery.

 • Student who is under the MOE/School-based FAS is also required to make an e-appointment to book a date to collect the required items in school.